-Most people will feel sad, lonely, or depressed at times.
-It’s a normal reaction to life’s struggles, injured self-esteem or loss etc. However, sometimes the feelings of hopelessness and despair can become overwhelming.
+It’s perfectly normal to feel sad or lonely at times.
+These are healthy responses to life’s struggles.
+However, sometimes the feelings of hopelessness and despair can become overwhelming.

 Such feelings may seriously disrupt a person’s ability to function normally, and last for long periods of time (e.g. weeks to months).

 In such cases, these symptoms may point towards clinical depression.